hurutoriya/hurutoriya.github.io/content/about.md

 type: "page"
 ---

-Shunya UETA who is a working on Machine Leaening as Software Engineer at Mercari, inc. Opinions are my own.
+Shunya UETA who is a working as Software Engineer at Mercari, inc. Opinions are my own.

 - [Linkedin](https://www.linkedin.com/in/hurutoriya)
 - [GitHub](https://github.com/hurutoriya)